The last dates students may receive a 100% refund for tuition and fees for dropping a course are:

 To avoid financial obligation to the College, students must notify the College IN WRITING, or online (using IRIS), postmarked or data entered, by the published refund dates (see dates in "When am I eligible for a refund?") if he/she does not plan to attend the courses in which they have enrolled.
 No telephone requests can be accepted.
 If a student uses IRIS to drop or withdraw from a class, a printout of the successful transaction should be retained by the student.

 All refunds for cancelled and dropped classes will be paid according to the refund method selected by the student using their Heartland OneCard at http://www.HeartlandOneCard.com.
 If the student's account was paid using a debit or credit card, the student must notify the Business Office (come to campus and see the Cashier or call (309)268-8140) immediately following the enrollment change that caused the refund and provide the 16-digit card number and expiration date for any refund to be issued back to the debit or credit card used for payment.
-This card information is not stored by the College.
+For security reasons, this card information is not stored by the College.
 Credit card refunds will generally not be issued after the second week of class (for a full semester 16-week class).

 Generally, financial aid credit balance refunds (for Pell and SEOG awards) are disbursed to students after the fifth week of the semester.
 Note that student federal loan refunds are not disbursed until after the 60% point of the semester.
 Grant and scholarship funds awarded by private/outside donors are not applied to a student's account until the money is received by the College.